 5. Animal Carcass

-Tallow is a common ingredient in many cosmetic products that includes lipstick,shampoos,soaps, eye makeup,moisturizers and other skin care products.
+Tallow is a common ingredient in many cosmetic products that includes lipstick, shampoos, soaps, eye makeup, moisturizers and other products like the foundation for skin.
 It’s made from animal carcasses.Tallow is made by boiling the carcasses to create fatty byproducts.
 The dead animals used to make tallow comes from many different sources, including labs, zoos and yes, roadkill

 6. Bull Semen